wp-plugins/crayon-syntax-highlighter/readme.txt

 = 1.8.1 =
 * Added different highlighting for preprocessor in C, C++, C# and Obj-C. Any other lang can use it as well.
 * Improved Russian translation thanks to Di_Skyer (http://atlocal.net/)
+* Added new "Neon" theme thanks to Di_Skyer (http://atlocal.net/)
+* Added ability to log debug messages if CRAYON_DEBUG is TRUE in global.php

 = 1.8.0 =
 * Added PostgreSQL thanks to Emiliano Leporati and Alessandro Venezia from http://bitorchestra.com/